On the 3x + 1 problem

 if for all M < N we have S(M) < S(N).

-Strength records are extremely rare.
-Only five non-trivial records are known, and the highest
+Strength records are quite rare.
+Only five non-trivial records are known, and the highest one

-of those has 15 digits already.
-They can be found on the
+of those has 18 digits already.
+They can be found on the Strength page

 together with a few numbers that are currently the best known candidates for the next records.